-I just received Matt Chandler’s new book To Live Is Christ along with John Currid’s Against the Gods on Kindle from Netgalley.
-Both are for review one month before their release date so expect their reviews in a few weeks on here.
+I just received Matt Chandler’s new book To Live Is Christ along with John Currid’s Against the Gods from Netgalley.
+Both are for review one month before their release date, so expect their reviews in a few weeks.

 Check out what is said about Chandler’s To Live Is Christ: